Skip to main content

 Share on XShare on LinkedIn

 That's a significant shift.
 Two years ago, Llama dominated the open source conversation.
-Today, Chinese labs — Zhipu AI, Alibaba, Moonshot AI, and DeepSeek — hold most of the top positions among open weight models, with Google's Gemma 4 31B breaking into the top 5.
+Today, Chinese labs — DeepSeek, Moonshot AI, Zhipu AI, and Alibaba — hold most of the top positions among open weight models.
 The best open source LLMs in 2026 are not where most people expect them to be.

 Top open source LLMs ranked by benchmarks